WesleySardi/NYCRestaurantExplorer-Frontend/README.md

 ### Key Features

-1. **Root Component**: Fixes the Sidebar and Background, applying a standardized layout across the application.
+1. **Root Component**: Fixes the Sidebar and Background by applying a standardized layout and offering navigation options to facilitate user access throughout the application.
 2. **Home Page**: Contains a central "Explore Restaurants" button, which leads to the list of restaurants.
 ![image](https://github.com/user-attachments/assets/79957449-116a-4735-8cdd-5a4195ec9718)

-4. **Restaurant List**: Displays a table of restaurants with pagination and search functionality.
-It also includes buttons for editing, viewing, and creating new restaurants.
+3. **Restaurant List**: Displays a table of restaurants with pagination, search functionality, and flexible filtering options.
+Users can:
+      - *Pagination*: Navigate through different pages and adjust the number of items displayed per page.
+      - *Sorting*: Change the order of the table's content based on specific columns.
+      - *Search Input*: Integrates with a combo box offering three search options:
+            - If no option is selected, the default behavior is search by name.
+            - Users can choose one, two, or all three options simultaneously to filter results based on selected criteria.
+      - *Action Buttons*: Includes options for editing, viewing, and creating new restaurants.
 ![image](https://github.com/user-attachments/assets/142d3e03-b985-4a33-a928-61f6fbeb4b86)

-6. **Create New Restaurant**: A form that allows users to create a new restaurant entry.
+4. **Create New Restaurant**: A form that allows users to create a new restaurant entry.
 ![image](https://github.com/user-attachments/assets/db6b5acf-dad1-4cc5-8533-668ec314cad4)

-8. **View Restaurant**: Displays detailed information for a selected restaurant, including its inspection history, ratings, and charts showing inspection grades and critical flags.
+5. **View Restaurant**: Displays detailed information for a selected restaurant, including its inspection history, ratings, and charts showing inspection grades and critical flags.
 ![image](https://github.com/user-attachments/assets/91a9ce10-21fc-4916-9f63-e117c786d4a8)
 ![image](https://github.com/user-attachments/assets/4742b72d-0c12-4e9b-af5b-6e653d19f163)

-10. **Edit Restaurant**: A form where users can edit restaurant details and delete the entry, with some fields being locked for editing.
+6. **Edit Restaurant**: A form where users can edit restaurant details and delete the entry, with some fields being locked for editing.
+The interface provides access to three buttons:
+      - *Add New Inspection*: Allows users to add a new inspection for the restaurant.
+      - *Delete Inspections*: Deletes multiple inspections when selected, enabling bulk deletion.
+Each inspection card includes an "X" icon for selection.
+If inspections are selected and the Delete Inspections button is clicked, all selected inspections will be removed.
+      - *Delete Restaurant*: Deletes the restaurant entry along with all its associated inspections.

 ![image](https://github.com/user-attachments/assets/83ac54f5-6ad8-4e3c-9967-08705ce7eced)

-12. **Confirmation Modals**: Used for all creation, update, and deletion operations to confirm the user's action.
+7. **Confirmation Modals**: Used for all creation, update, and deletion operations to confirm the user's action.
 ![image](https://github.com/user-attachments/assets/585ba3dd-025d-4c33-a3ef-883dbacac0ca)

 ### Shadcn/UI Components Usage